zachj1582/react-i-ii-review/props.md

 2. How do you pass props from a parent to a child?

-3. How do you access props from a child component?
+3. How do you access props from a class based child component?

+4. How do you access props from a functional component?

-4. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child?

 ### Understand

 Discuss this question in pairs if you have a 4-person group

-5. What's happening in this component?
+6. What's happening in this component?

 ```jsx
 import React, { Component } from "react";